smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 (For simplicity, the links included in the preceding paragraph use command-line compiler options to globally suppress warnings about some unused variables.
-However, it is better to consciously suppress warnings locally within code.
-See [Jonathan Boccara's post](https://www.fluentcpp.com/2019/08/30/how-to-disable-a-warning-in-cpp/) on selectively disabling compiler warnings within code.
+However, it is better to selectively suppress warnings locally from within code.
+See [Jonathan Boccara's post](https://www.fluentcpp.com/2019/08/30/how-to-disable-a-warning-in-cpp/) on this topic.)

 ---